 Some tests ("allof" and "anyof", which implement logical "and" and logical "or", respectively) may require more than a single test as an argument.
-The test-list syntax element provides a way of grouping tests.
+The test-list syntax element provides a way of grouping tests as a comma-separated list in parentheses.

 '''

 Example: if anyof (not exists ["From", "Date"],

-header :contains "from" "fool@example.edu") {
+header :contains "from" "fool@example.com") {

-discard;

 }

 '''